Top 5 features of Office 365 Groups

 4. Shared Calendar

 Another “web part” you don’t need to create.
-Every Group has its own team calendar which can easily be overlayed with personal Calendar + other Office 365 Group calendar.
+Every Group has its own team calendar which can easily be overlaid with a personal Calendar + other Office 365 Group calendar.
 No need to sync to Outlook desktop anymore!

 5. Easy to create and maintain